 Domestic abuse

 The government definition of domestic violence and abuse is any incident or pattern of incidents of controlling, coercive (to force someone to do something) or threatening behaviour, violence or abuse between those aged 16 or over who are or have been intimate partners or family members regardless of gender or sexuality.
-This can include but is not limited to, the following types of abuse:
+This abuse can be, but is not limited to:

 • psychological